Mema: Memory-Augmented Adapter for Enhanced Vision-Language Understanding: Experiments

 \subsection{Implementation Details}

-We implement SCVM based on the LLaVA-v1.5-7B\cite{llava} framework, where a frozen CLIP ViT-L/14-336\cite{clip} vision encoder is connected to a pretrained LLM through a two-layer MLP projector.
-Our proposed modules Text-Modulated State Update (TMSU) and Token-Adaptive Gate (TAG) are inserted inside the vision encoder and trained while keeping the original CLIP backbone frozen.
+\textbf{\emph{Architecture.}} We implement Mema based on LLaVA-v1.5-7B~\cite{llava} with a CLIP ViT-L/14-336~\cite{clip} encoder.
+HME and MVA are inserted into the vision encoder, and both the vision backbone and LLM remain frozen.

-To ensure stable training and preserve the behavior of the pretrained vision encoder at the early stage, we adopt carefully designed initialization strategies.Following LSTM-style\cite{LSTM} initialization practice, we initialize the forget-gate bias $b_{f}$ with 1.0 to encourage memory retention at the beginning of training and the input-gate bias and candidate bias are initialized to zero.
-This design stabilizes memory dynamics and prevents premature forgetting in early training iterations.
+To encourages conservative behavior during early training and enhance gradient stability, we adopt the following setting: For HME, the forget-gate bias is set to $1.0$, while other biases are initialized to zero.
+The reduction ratio is set to $r=4$.
+For MVA, the modulation MLP is initialized with near-zero weights, and the gate bias is set to $-2.2$ (i.e., $\sigma(b)\approx0.1$).

-To avoid destabilizing the pretrained vision backbone, we initialize the modulation MLP in TAG with near-zero weights, making the initial update magnitude close to zero.
-Additionally, the token-wise gate bias is initialized to a negative constant $-2.2$, yielding $\sigma(b)\approx 0.1$.
-This ensures that modulation starts small and is gradually learned during optimization.
-Consequently, SCVM behaves close to the original vision encoder at initialization and progressively adapts to task-specific dynamics.
-We set the alignment weight $\lambda$ to 0.05 in all experiments.
+\textbf{\emph{Backbone Variants.}} We also evaluate the effect of our Mema on different vision encoders and LLMs.
+Vision encoders include CLIP~\cite{clip} (ViT-L/14-336), in both its original pretrained form and a variant further fine-tuned on ShareGPT4V~\cite{sharegpt4v}, as well as OpenCLIP~\cite{openclip} (ViT-L/14) and SigLIP~\cite{siglip} (e.g., SO400M/14-384 and B/16-224).
+We also consider multi-backbone architectures such as MGM~\cite{mgm}.
+For MGM, Mema is applied only to the CLIP branch, leaving the ConvNeXT-based~\cite{convnext} branch unchanged.
+Language models include Vicuna-7B/13B and the Phi series~\cite{phi-1.5,phi-2}.

-We train the model using DeepSpeed ZeRO Stage-2 optimization on 2$\times$A100 GPUs with mixed-precision training (bf16) enabled.
-For training data, we randomly sample 20K instances from the LLaVA-Instruct-665K tuning dataset (referred to as LLaVA v1.5 mix-20k) to train the newly introduced modules.
-The model is trained on the LLaVA v1.5 mix-20k dataset for one epoch.
-We adopt the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, and apply a cosine learning rate decay schedule throughout training.
+\textbf{\emph{Training Setup.}} We train with DeepSpeed ZeRO-2 on two A100 GPUs using bf16 precision.
+For LLaVA-v1.5-7B~\cite{llava}, we use AdamW with a base learning rate of $1\times10^{-4}$ and cosine decay, and set the alignment weight to $\lambda=0.1$.
+The global batch size is 16.
+For other model variants, hyperparameters are adjusted accordingly.
+Additional implementation details are provided in Appendix.